 Full time residency is not required; however 32 credits must be completed in the first 13 months including Ed 600, 601, and 604.
 The program is designed for completion within three years by those continuing in leadership positions.
 While a full time residency is not required, students ordinarily must live within commuting distance of campus.
 Students going beyond three years will continue to register for the Ed 603 Seminar as long as actively seeking the degree.
-Also, if a student exceeds three years, added doctoral project credit registration is required; 2 credits in the fourth year and 10 credits per year in the fifth and succeeding years.
+Also, if a student exceeds three years, added doctoral project credit registration is required; 2 credits in the fourth year and 3 credits every quarter in the fifth and succeeding years, through the quarter in which all degree requirements have been completed.
+As long as a student is active in the program, enrollment every quarter is required either in regular courses or Ed 649, Doctoral Enrollment.
 Formal "leaves" may be granted for cause.
 Credit applied to the degree may not be over 6 years old when the program is completed.